How to buy stocks: A step-by-step guide

 Is now a good time to buy stocks?

-The stock market goes up an average of 10 percent annually, though the returns can fluctuate a lot from year to year.
+The stock market has gone up an average of 10 percent annually historically, though the returns can fluctuate a lot from year to year.
 Some years stocks may fall 20 to 30 percent, while in other years they may rise similarly.
 But experts recommend investing for the long term rather than trying to “time the market.”
 Timing the market means trying to find the best time to buy and sell.

 Experts have a saying for this: “Time in the market is more important than timing the market.”
 That is, your investment returns – particularly a well-diversified portfolio – depends more on how long you stay invested than it does on how well you time your buy and sell points.
 In other words, research shows that passive investing tends to outperform active investing.
 So that’s one way that even amateur investors can beat the professionals.